VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 > methods that return data.
 It is is used by the MVC controllers to
 > retrieve data to display in the UI.

-## Refactoring the SeatsAvailability Aggregates
+## Refactoring the SeatsAvailability Aggregate

-In the first stage of our CQRS, the domain included a **ConferenceSeatsAvailabilty** aggregate root class that modelled the number of seats remaining for a conference.
+In the first stage of our CQRS, the domain included a **ConferenceSeatsAvailabilty** aggregate root class that modeled the number of seats remaining for a conference.
 In this stage of the journey, the team replaced the **ConferenceSeatsAvailabilty** aggregate with a **SeatsAvailability** aggregate to reflect the fact that there